StMaHa/raspberry-examples/web-radio/README.md

 ```

 # How to build
-Webradio using API of mpd
+Simple example of how-to create a webradio using API of mpd
 ```
 gcc webradio_mpd.c -o webradio -lmpdclient
 ```